 If your area is affected by these rotational brownouts, we can imagine that you have a number of concerns running through your mind.
 What if the power interruptions coincide with working hours or online classes?
 How will we manage amid the heat and humidity?
 What if we lose power at night?
 In line with looming issues like these, we’ve come up with a list of power outage essentials that will keep you equipped amid a loss of power supply.

-Rotational brownout essentials to add to your cart
+Brownout essentials to add to your cart

 1. USB mini fan